 Additional Information About Risks

-The Fund is subject to the following principal risks.
+The Funds are subject to the following principal risks.
+Risk information is applicable to all Funds unless otherwise noted.
 The risks are described in alphabetical order and not in the order of importance or potential exposure.